pivotal-cf/cf-rabbitmq-release/README.md

 ## Updating

-Clone the repository and run `./scripts/update-release`.
+Clone the repository and run `./scripts/update-release` to update submodules and install dependencies.

 ## Deploying